Mayor of Spruce Pine NC Shares Details on Town’s Challenges After Hurricane Helene

 Photo of the North Toe River flooding in downtown Spruce Pine caused by Hurricane Helene.
 September 27th, 2024 submitted by Taylor Trabold

-Mayor Hise reflected on the heavy rains that led to the flooding, explaining how the unexpected floods overwhelmed the town despite some precautionary measures.
+Mayor Hise reflected on the heavy rains that led to the flooding, explaining how the unexpected floods overwhelmed the town despite some preventive measures.
 “We got it Thursday morning and we’d had about six, maybe seven inches of rain on Thursday morning, Wednesday and so forth,” he recalled.
 However, the scale of the flooding was unprecedented: “Nobody expected 30-40ft of water.
 And there’s no way you could have prepared for that.”

 External Support: A Community United

 The mayor expressed deep gratitude for the assistance provided by various agencies and engineering firms.
-“If I go to name and I’m amazed, but it’s just been so many,” Hise said, highlighting the extensive support.
+“If I go to name I’m amazed, but it’s just been so many,” Hise said, highlighting the extensive support.
 He specifically mentioned their engineering firm, WithersRavenel: “Our engineering firm, WithersRavenel, brought a lot of their expertise here.
 They’re designing the engineering.
 They brought in work crews that they normally work with.
 It’s been tremendous, We’re blessed to have the help we have.”

 Power and Communication: Gradual Recovery